glamod/marine_qc/docs/introduction.rst

 :func:`.do_speed_check`
 =======================

+Tests that speeds inferred from a sequence of reports are not implausible for a drifting buoy.

 The speed check aims to flag reports from drifting buoys that have been picked up by a ship (and are therefore likely to be out of the water).
 Reports are flagged if the mean velocity over a specified period is above a threshold (2.5 m/s) and the reports cover a period of time longer than a specified minimum.

 :func:`.do_new_speed_check`
 ===========================

+Tests that speeds inferred from a sequence of reports are not implausible for a drifting buoy

 The new speed check behaves similarly to the speed check, but observations are prescreened using the IQUAM track check.
 Speed is assessed over the shortest available period that exceeds the specified